 There was no evidence of a ‘fast track’ of high achievers who required less practice than other individuals in order to make an equivalent amount of progress.
 The most successful players certainly reached particular grade levels at a younger age than the least successful, but the findings were consistent with the explanation that they did so simply because they accumulated the requisite amount of practice more quickly.
 (Howe, Davidson & Sloboda, 1998.)

 The good news here is that it is not some special talent you may or may not have that will determine how good a pilot you will be.
 You can be a great pilot.
-The bad news is that it will take a while to get really good.
+But the bad news is that it will take you a while to get really good.
 A long while.
 And it’s going to be a lot of work.
-This concept has been extensively studied and is known in psychology circles as simply the ten-year rule.
-For violinists it was found that at age 18, in the same music school, the very best young virtuosos had accumulated about 7,500 hours of solitary practice, the ‘good’ performers had an average of 5,300 hours, and the future music teachers or music reviewers had 3,400 hours (Ericsson, Krampe & Tesch-Romer, 1993).
+This effect has been extensively studied and is known in psychology circles as simply the ten-year rule.
+For violinists it was found that at age 18, in the same music school, the very best young virtuosos had accumulated about 7,500 hours of solitary practice, the ‘good’ performers had an average of 5,300 hours, and the future music teachers (or music reviewers) had ‘just’ 3,400 hours (Ericsson, Krampe & Tesch-Romer, 1993).
 To be really good at something, it will take 10,000 hours.
 For most people practicing a useful three hours a day this takes 10 years.
 The child prodigies you may have heard about just started very early and practiced many more hours a day.
-It takes everybody the same hard-working 10,000 hours to be able to produce real quality music.
-Another study (again, one of many looking into this subject) found that the amount of time needed to make a measured degree of musical progress was no different for extremely talented young musicians and their average peers (Sloboda et al., 1996).
-The more gifted players seemed to move ahead faster, but that was because they spent more time every day practicing.
+It takes everybody the same hard-working 10,000 something hours to be able to produce real quality music.
+Another study (again, one of many looking into this subject) found that the number of months needed to make a measured degree of musical progress was no different for extremely talented young musicians and their average peers (Sloboda et al., 1996).
+The more gifted players seemed to move ahead faster, but it wasn’t magic, it was because they spent more time every day practicing.